 Tall and thin with legs for days, style icon Candy Darling knew how to entertain.
-Darling was a Warhol superstar who starred in Andy Warhol art films.
-More importantly today, she is considered an icon for her bravery as a trans person.
-She was a fragile beauty who led a life of parties, men and disappointments, but the one constant in her life was beauty.
+She was a fragile beauty who led a life of parties, men, and disappointments, but the one constant in her life was style.
 Even on her deathbed, Darling stayed true to who she was, a Hollywood glamour puss.

-Born James (“Jimmy”) Lawrence Slattery in Long Island, Darling spent her childhood idolizing Old Hollywood.
-Inspired by the platinum-blonde hair and glamour of the 1940s and 1950s, Darling yearned to be a famous actress.
+Born in Long Island, Darling spent her childhood idolizing Old Hollywood.
+She was inspired by the platinum-blonde hair and glamour of the 1940s and 1950s, which echoed her want to be a famous actress.

 Darling’s acting aspirations took off when she met Andy Warhol.
-Attracted to her outgoing personality and beauty, Warhol saw her potential as a Warholian star.
-While at The Factory, Darling starred in “Flesh” and “Women in Revolt”.
-Darling’s role in “Women in Revolt” is noted as a true representation of what she wanted to be, a fabulous and beautiful woman.
+Attracted to her outgoing personality and beauty, Warhol saw her potential as a star.
+While at The Factory, Darling starred in “Flesh” and “Women in Revolt.”
+Darling’s role in “Women in Revolt” is noted as a true representation of what she wanted to be: a fabulous and beautiful woman.

 At the young age of 29, Darling died of lymphoma.
 Her funeral was a star-studded event with Gloria Swanson saluting the coffin.
-The famous photo series “Candy Darling on her Deathbed” by Peter Hujar was taken while she was on her deathbed, posing in full hair and makeup.
+The famous photo series “Candy Darling on her Deathbed” by Peter Hujar was taken while she was in the hospital, posing in full hair and makeup.

 In a time that limited free expressions of the LGBTQIA community, she was both brave and brilliant.
 As Darling once said, “There is one thing I must tell you because I just found it to be a truth …You must always be yourself no matter what the price.
 It is the highest form of morality.”